 Most people shopping for home internet don’t really know what they’re buying when it comes to speed.
 The internet provider offers a high-tier plan—like “Gigabit”—and leaves you wondering: Do I need this for working from home?
 For streaming?
 For keeping everyone connected at once?

-I’m a former executive at one of the largest internet providers in America.
-Selling higher speeds is the #1 way internet companies get you to pay more than you need to—and it works for them.
-But in most cases, faster speeds don’t actually improve your experience.
-Even if you’re enjoying new competition in your area you may still be overpaying.
+As a former executive at one of the largest internet providers in America, I’ve seen how speed tiers work from the inside.
+Selling higher speeds is one of the primary ways internet companies increase revenue—and in most cases, faster speeds don’t actually improve your day-to-day experience.
+Even if you’re enjoying new competition in your area, you may still be paying for more speed than you need.

 Lower speed tiers are much faster than advertised

-Let’s take a look at Xfinity, one of the most widely available ISPs in the U.S. Like many providers, Xfinity offers multiple speed tiers, but the way it describes those options downplays how much you can actually do with the lower speeds.
+Let’s take a look at how speed tiers are typically marketed across the industry.
+Many providers offer multiple speed tiers, but the way they describe those options can downplay how much you can actually do with lower speeds.
 Here’s the one thing you should know before we go any further:

 A single Netflix HD stream only needs 5 Mbps.